vzctl/RationalReads/README.md

 14. Add an average_rating column to works table (to avoid having to re-calc average all the time)
 15. User settings page, where their password can be changed and their comment reply setting can be toggled
 16. Instead of sending e-mails inline, add e-mails to queue and create background job to process queue
+17. I would like others to be able to see My Books list and to be able to see others if they allow it.
+One of the best ways to find good stories is to come across users that share a similar value set and give the stories which they rated high a chance

 # Possible features
 1. Like comments